 Holders of record of Preferred Shares at 5:00 p.m.
-(Toronto time) on a Preferred Share Record Date are entitled to receive fixed, cumulative preferential quarterly cash distributions which are paid on or before the tenth business day in the month following the end of the period in respect of which the Distribution is payable.
+(Toronto time) on the last business day of March, June, September and December are entitled to receive fixed, cumulative preferential quarterly cash distributions will be paid on or before the tenth business day in the month following the end of the period in respect of which the distribution is payable.
 Such distributions may consist of ordinary dividends, capital gains dividends or returns of capital.
 There can be no assurance that the Company will be able to pay distributions to holders of Preferred Shares.
 All cash distributions will be paid through CDS' book-entry only system or paid in such other manner as may be agreed to by the Company.

 The policy of the board of directors of the Company is to pay monthly non-cumulative distributions to the holders of Class A Shares.
-Such distributions are paid on or before the tenth business day of the month following the month in respect of which the Distribution is payable.
+Such distributions will be paid on or before the tenth business day of the month following the month in respect of which the distribution is payable.
 Such distributions may consist of ordinary dividends, capital gains dividends or returns of capital.
 There can be no assurance that the Company will be able to pay distributions to the holders of Class A Shares.

 No distributions will be paid on the Class A Shares if (i) the distributions payable on the Preferred Shares are in arrears, or (ii) in respect of a cash distribution, after the payment of a cash distribution by the Company, the NAV per Unit would be less than \$15.00.
-In addition, the Company will not pay distributions in excess of \$0.10 per month, on the Class A Shares if, after payment of the distribution, the NAV per Unit would be less than \$23.50 unless the Company has to make such distributions to fully recover refundable taxes.
+In addition, the Company will not pay distributions in excess of \$1.20 per annum, on the Class A Shares if, after payment of the distribution, the NAV per Unit would be less than \$23.50 unless the Company has to make such distributions to fully recover refundable taxes.

 Subject to the dividend entitlement of the holders of the Preferred Shares, the board of directors of the Company shall allocate return of capital distributions first to holders of the Class A Shares before paying distributions representing return of capital to holders of the Preferred Shares.
-In the event that the Company realizes capital gains, the Company may, at its option, make a special year end capital gains Distribution in certain circumstances, including where the Company has net realized capital gains, in Class A Shares and/or cash.
+In the event that the Company realizes capital gains, the Company may, at its option, make a special year end capital gains distribution in certain circumstances, in Class A Shares and/or cash.
 Any capital gains distribution payable in Class A Shares will increase the aggregate adjusted cost base to holders of Class A Shares of such shares.
-Immediately following payment of such a distribution in Class A Shares, the number of Class A Shares outstanding will be automatically consolidated such that the number of Class A Shares outstanding after such distribution will be equal to the number of Class A Shares outstanding after such distribution.
-Non-resident shareholders may be subject to withholding tax and therefore the consolidation may result in such non-resident holding fewer Class A Shares of record at 5:00 p.m.
-(Toronto time) on the Class A Record Date.
+Immediately following payment of such a distribution in Class A Shares, the number of Class A Shares outstanding will be automatically consolidated such that the number of Class A Shares outstanding after such distribution will be equal to the number of Class A Shares outstanding immediately prior to such distribution.
+Non-resident shareholders may be subject to withholding tax and therefore the consolidation may result in such non-resident holding fewer Class A Shares than prior to the distribution and consolidation.

+Distributions are payable to holders of Class A Shares of record at 5:00 p.m.
+(Toronto time) on the last business day of each month.
 All cash distributions are paid through CDS' book-entry only system or paid in such other manner as may be agreed to by the Company.